 Disposable nappies take up to 10% of the average garbage bin, but for those with young ones most of your bin might be filled with nappies for the first year or so.
 There are many modern, easy-to-use alternatives to disposable nappies, for more information view our brochure here

 Personal hygiene products

-When organising events, parties and functions if you are unable to use real crockery and cutlery consider compostables as an alternative to disposables.
-It is possible to find a large range of plates, cutlery, cups and other items made from bamboo, palm leaves and corn starch online that can be composted rather than landfilled.
+When organising events, parties and functions if you are unable to use real crockery and cutlery consider home - compostables as an alternative to disposables.
+It is possible to find a large range of plates, cutlery, cups and other items made from bamboo, palm leaves and corn starch online.
+These can be composted rather than landfilled.
 Please ensure these don’t contain compostable plastic, as this will not home compost.
 This product only breaks down in a commercial composting facility, with only ten across Australia.
 Any compostable plastic products cannot go in Council’s Organics Bin either.

 One of the biggest challenges when cutting down on waste is avoiding plastic packaging.
 Everything these days seems to come wrapped in plastic of one type or another!
-There are several shops in Moreland that offer loose, bulk items such as rice, pasta, cereals, grains, coffee, nuts, flours and refillable options for olive oil, shampoo, laundry liquid and washing up liquid to name just a few.
+There are numerous shops in Moreland that offer loose, bulk items such as rice, pasta, cereals, grains, coffee, nuts, flours and refillable options for olive oil, shampoo, laundry liquid and washing up liquid to name just a few.
 You can take your own containers to fill up and save on packaging.
-See below for details.

 Refresh your recycling knowledge

 Purchasing items with recyclable packaging will also help you reduce waste.
 Check the recycling page to refresh your knowledge of what can go in the kerbside recycling bin and chose items that come packaged in these materials.

 Some other ideas to help you reduce waste

 Grow your own fruit and vegetables – avoid packaging and produce healthy, organic food.
 Visit Sustainable Gardening Australia for factsheets, advice and information.